 There are also multiple types of glaucoma, some of which are related to other eyesight disorders and diseases (known as “secondary” glaucomas.
 “Primary” glaucomas develops unrelated to other conditions).
 These facts make it clear that glaucoma is still not a widely enough recognized disease, even though the World Health Organization estimates that about 94 million people globally have blindness caused by glaucoma.

 A group of eye diseases that cause progressive damage to the optic nerve, glaucoma usually happens when fluid builds up in the front part of the eye, which increases pressure to harmful levels.
 This issue is often painless, so patients may not know it is occurring until optic nerve damage is severe enough to cause vision loss.

-While some people are born with glaucoma or develop it in infancy or childhood, it mainly begins for the majority of patients after they’ve had their 40th birthday, and it is often considered a disease related to aging.
+While some people are born with glaucoma or develop it in infancy or childhood, it mainly begins for most patients after they’ve had their 40th birthday.
+It is often considered a disease related to aging.
 In fact, glaucoma is the leading cause of blindness in patients over age 60, according to survey data from the American Academy of Ophthalmology.

 Our library of glaucoma videos helps to illustrate what happens as glaucoma takes hold and also shows what you can do to reduce your chances of experiencing optic nerve damage.
 We invite you to watch these educational videos.